Feed-dev/Feed-dev/README.md

 🔭 **Current Projects**
 -  Expanding my python fundamentals.
 -  Everything RAG.
 Found my ideal dataset to learn all the intricacies of Retrieval Augmented Generation.
--  Exploring Lilipad.
-Its possibilities for decentralized Ai apps and fine-tuning.
+-  Exploring Openclaw.
+Its possibilities for 24/7 agentic Ai and proto digital workers.

 🛠 **Skills & Technologies**
 - Javascript